BGM2061 : Protein Trafficking and Biological Membranes

 - Module Leader(s): Dr Jeremy Brown

-- Lecturer: Professor Christopher Dennison, Dr Will Stanley, Professor Jeremy Lakey
+- Lecturer: Professor Christopher Dennison, Professor Bert van den Berg, Professor Tracy Palmer, Professor Jeremy Lakey

 - Owning School: Biomedical Sciences